I Owe Back Taxes: Can I Still Apply for U.S. Citizenship?

 • how to potentially cure the issue by paying back taxes and penalties.

 One of the important requirements for U.S. citizenship is that the applicant show "good moral character."
-This doesn't mean showing that you're better than the average person, but it does involve showing that you have behaved well, including paying your taxes.
+This doesn't mean showing that you're better than the average person, but it does involve showing that you have behaved well and abided by U.S. laws and norms, including by paying your taxes.

 The naturalization application Form N-400 issued by U.S. Citizenship and Immigration Services (USCIS) specifically asks about whether you have paid the taxes that you owe, including any federal, state, and local obligations.
-(See When Visa or Green Card Holders Must Pay Taxes if you're in doubt about your obligation.)
+(See When Visa or Green Card Holders Must Pay Taxes if in doubt about your obligation.)
+If you owe taxes, you must answer "yes" to the question about it.
+This is Question 3 in Part 9 of the 2025 version of the form.

-However, missing a tax payment doesn't mean you are forever barred from U.S. citizenship.
+However, missing a tax payment does not mean you are forever barred from U.S. citizenship.
+Nonpayment is a discretionary concern, which the USCIS officer will weigh into the decision of whether you have shown good moral character.
 The important thing now is that you do everything possible to evaluate and fix the situation, as described next.

 Make Sure You Actually Owed Taxes